companieshouse/extensions-web/README.md

 # extensions-web

+**Note:** You need to be on the VPN to complete the extensions-web journey.

 ### Setting up Githooks

 Run `make githooks` to configure your local project clone to use the hooks located in the `.githooks` directory.